SanjayRai/AXI_JTAG_DEBUGGER/IP/mig_7series_64bit_800Mhz/mig_7series_64bit_800Mhz/example_design/sim/readme.txt

 ##
 ## Device          : 7 Series
 ## Design Name     : DDR3 SDRAM
-## Purpose         : Steps to run simulations using Modelsim/Vivado simualtor
+## Purpose         : Steps to run simulations using Modelsim, Cadence IES,
+##                   Synopsys VCS and Vivado Simulator (XSIM)
-## Assumptions     : Simulations are run in \sim folder of MIG output directory
+## Assumptions     : Simulations are run in \sim folder of MIG output "Open IP
+##                   Example Design" directory
 ## Reference       :
 ## Revision History:
 ###############################################################################

-MIG ouputs files (sim.do and other files) required to run the simulations for Modelsim and Vivado Simulator.
+MIG outputs script files required to run the simulations forModelsim, IES, VCS and Vivado Simulator (XSIM).
+These scripts are valid only for running simulations for "Open IP Example Design"

 1. How to run simulations in Modelsim simulator